raul23/dev-jobs-insights/README.md

 ## Roadmap
 - Fully automate the whole pipeline of generating the graphs, maps, and reports
-- Integrate more job data from other job sites
+- Integrate more jobs data from other jobs sites
 - Package the pipeline (except the Web scraper component) as a Docker container
 - Use the whole pipeline for analyzing other kind of sites such as news and social network sites